 We know some parts of this website aren’t fully accessible.
 Most older PDF documents aren’t fully accessible to screen reader software.

 We are waiting to get an accessibility audit of the website to get a clearer picture of the issues.
-The accessibility audit starts on the 13th of August 2019.
+The final phase of the accessibility audit began on 11 May 2020.

 What to do if you can’t access parts of this website

 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, please contact us and we will consider your request and get back to you.